-Table 3 APR9600 Pad Description Pin Name Pin Functionality in Random Functionality in Tape Mode 1 III Name No Access Mode Normal Option Auto Rewind Option /M1_MESSAGE 1 Message 1: This pin forces a jump to message 1 for either recording or playback.
-Message: A low edge on this pin plays or records the next message.
-Message: A low edge on this pin plays or records the current message. /M2_NEXT 2 Message 2: This pin forces a jump to message 2 for either recording or playback.
-This pin should be left unconnected when the device is used in this mode Next Message: This active low input pin forces a skip to the next mess- age for either playback or recording. /M3 3 Message 3: This pin forces a jump to message 3 for either recording or playback.
-This pin should be left unconnected when the device is used in this mode This pin should be left unconnected when the device is used in this mode. /M4 4 Message 4: This pin forces a jump to message 4 for either recording or playback This pin should be left unconnected when the device is used in this mode This pin should be left unconnected when the device is used in this mode. /M5 5 Message 5: This pin forces a jump to message 5 for either recording or playback.
-This pin should be left unconnected when the device is used in this mode This pin should be left unconnected when the device is used in this mode. /M6 6 Message 6: This pin forces a jump to message 6 for either recording or playback.
-This pin should be left unconnected when the device is used in this mode This pin should be left unconnected when the device is used in this mode.
-OscR 7 Oscillator Resistor: this input allows an external resistor to be connected to the tank circuit of the internal oscillator Refer to table 2 for a list of resistors and their resultant sampling rates.
-Same as Random Access Mode.
-Same as Random Access Mode. /M7_END 8 Message 7: This pin forces a jump to message 7 for either recording or playback.
+Pin Name Pin Functionality in Random Functionality in Tape Mode riii Naiile No. Access Mode Normal Option Auto Rewind Option /M1_Message 1 Message 1: This pin forces a jump to message 1 for either recording or playback.
+Message: A low edge on this pin Plays or records the next message.
+Message: A low edge on this pin plays or records the current message. /M2_Next 2 Message 2: This pin forces a jump to message 2 for either recording or playback.
+This pin should be left un- connected when the device is used in this mode.
+Next message: This active low input pin forces a skip to the next message for either playback or recording. /M3 3 Message 3: This pin forces a jump To message 3 for either recording or playback.
+This pin should be left unconnected when the device is used in this mode.
+This pin should be left unconnected when the device is used in this mode. /M4 4 Message 4: This pin forces a jump To message 4 for either recording Or playback.
+This pin should be left unconnected when the device is used in this mode.
+This pin should be left unconnected when the device is used in this mode. /M5 5 Message 5: This pin forces a jump To message 5 for either recording or playback.
+This pin should be left unconnected when the device is used in this mode.
+This pin should be left unconnected when the device is used in this mode. /M6 6 Message 6: This pin forces a jump to message 6 for either recording or playback.
+This pin should be left un- connected when the device is used in this mode.
+This pin should be left unconnected When the device is used in this mode.
+OscR 7 Oscillator Resistor: This input allows an external resistor to be connected to the tank circuit of the internal oscillator.
+Refer to table x for a list of resistors and their resultant sampling rates.
+Same as Mode 1.
+Same as Mode 1. /M7_END 8 Message 7: This pin forces a jump To message 7 for either recording or playback.
 During playback a low level on this pin indicates that all recorded messages have been played.
 During recording a low level on this pin indicates that the end of the memory array was reached.
 During playback a low level on this pin indicates that all recorded messages have been played.
-During recording a low level on this pin indicates that the end of the memory array was reached. /M8_OPTION Message 8: This pin forces a jump to message 8 for either recording or playback.
-This pin requires a 100K pull-up resistor.
-Option: This pin in conjunction with MSEL1 and MSEL2 sets record and playback operating mode.Consult table 1 for decoding information Option: This pin in conjunction with MSEL1 and MSEL2 sets record and playback operating mode.
-Consult table 1 for decoding information. /BUSY 10 This pin indicates That the device is currently busy per forming internal functions and can neither record nor playback at the current time.
-Same as Random Access Mode Same as Random Access Mode.
-BE 11 If this pin is pulled high, beep is enabled.
-If this pin is pulled low, beep is disabled Same as Random Access Mode.
-Same as Random Access Mode.
+During recording a low level on this pin indicates that the end of the memory array was reached. /M8_Option 9 Message 8: This pin forces a jump To message 8 for either recording or playback.
+Option: This pin in conjunction with MSEL1 and MSEL2 sets record and playback operating mode.
+Consult table 1 for decoding information.
+Option: This pin in conjunction with MSEL1 and MSEL2 sets record and playback operating mode.
+Consult table 1 for decoding information. /Busy 10 This pin indicates that the device is currently busy performing internal functions and can neither record nor playback at the current time.
+Same as Mode 1.
+Same as Mode 1.
+BE 11 If this pin is pulled high Beep is enabled .
+If this pin is pulled low beep is disabled Same as Mode 1.
+Same as Mode 1.
 VSSD 12 Digital GND Connection: Connect to system ground.
-Same as Random Access Mode.
-Same as Random Access Mode.
+Same as Mode 1.
+Same as Mode 1.